Frostie314159/ieee80211-rs/README.md

 ### Frame format
 Only Protocol version zero is supported.
 This means no S1G (802.11ah or HaLow) for now.
 #### Management Frames
-- Association Request/ Response
+- Association Request / Response
-- Probe Request
+- Probe Request / Response
 - Beacon
 - ATIM
 - Disassociation